 This review is spoiler free.

-It is still hard to believe that we are now at a point in time were we will get a new Star Wars movie every year.
+It is still hard to believe that we are now at a point in time where we will get a new Star Wars movie every year.
 Talk about a time to be alive!

 In the first of the planned anthology movies, Rogue One: A Star Wars Story had a lot of pressure on itself, not only to be a hit with the fans but also at the box office.
 While Star Wars will always have a core of fans who will go see the movies, it is the wider audience that will dictate the success and future of the films outside of the main episodic movies.
 Most people will go see one of the big movies, but would this film have the power to pull in a neutral mover goer?

 A lot was made about the re-shoots and re-working of the script and editing.
 If you have seen every trailer and teaser, there is a lot of scenes and dialogue that is missing from the final film.
-Some is noticeable, however it works in favour of the film.
+Some are noticeable, however, it works in favour of the film.
 A lot of Jyn Erso’s lines, especially the “I rebel” line was terrible, and thankfully they listened and wrote it out of the film.
-Touching up the script in this way actually changed her character all together from the perception we had of her from the trailers.
+Touching up the script in this way actually changed her character altogether from the perception we had of her from the trailers.
 It felt like she was going to be an extremely overpowered, cartoonish character.
-That is simply not the case, and instead we get a complex character, with many flaws and played impeccably be Felicity Jones.
+That is simply not the case, and instead, we get a complex character, with many flaws and played impeccably by Felicity Jones.

 Speaking of characters, the entire ensemble added something to the story.
 What they lacked in backstory and character development, they all made up for in great individual character performances.
 While Jyn Erso is seen as the main protagonist, she ended up being the vehicle for the only one part of the story.
 It was very much an ensemble piece, and there were times when Diego Luna’s Cassian Andor took the lead.
 There was a nice focus on these two characters and they both shared the films lead, very much supported by the likes of Donnie Yen and Riz Ahmed.

-While the films gems can be found in Diego Luna, Ben Mendelsohn and Donnie Yen it is Alan Tudyk’s K-2SO who will be grabbing a lot of the praise.
+While the gems of the film can be found in Diego Luna, Ben Mendelsohn and Donnie Yen it is Alan Tudyk’s K-2SO who will be grabbing a lot of the praise.
 He was more than a quippy robot, he was a character that you could really invest a lot of your time in.
 He brought the comedic relief amongst a lot of death and chaos.

-In terms of the overall story it adds to the mythology without trashing what came before it and what we know of the universe.
-The premise is very simply, the rebels need to steal the death star plans which leads us in to A New Hope.
+In terms of the overall story, it adds to the mythology without trashing what came before it and what we know of the universe.
+The premise is very simple, the rebels need to steal the death star plans which leads us into A New Hope.
 We have a group of characters that are completely original, so unlike the prequels, which allowed for a lot of plot armour, all of the main characters were vulnerable.
 We know they get the plans, we know what happens after the fact, but the story is still engaging and exciting because you are seeing the journey.

 If the films first act is a little all over the place, you soon forget about jumping from planet to planet in what is the single most outstanding space battle in any Star Wars movie to date.

-Other than some pacing issues and the untidiness of the film’s opening act, there is little you can say that was a negative to the film.
-There were one or two lines of dialogue that was a little too on the nose, and you could say they did too many nods and winks to the audience with their cannon references and cameos, but in the end it was enjoyable fan service.
+Other than some pacing issues and the untidiness of the film’s opening act, there is little you can say that was negative to the film.
+There were one or two lines of dialogue that were a little too on the nose, and you could say they did too many nods and winks to the audience with their cannon references and cameos, but in the end, it was enjoyable fan service.